 At first glance, you might feel like there’s a lot going on as the app covers three edges of the screen with toolbars.
 But don’t be overwhelmed; tap on each button and you’ll see detailed options appear.

 To make working easier, Affinity has three different modes: Vector, Pixel, and Export.
 The Vector mode is for drawing, while Pixel mode is similar to using a raster app like Photoshop.
 If you’re using Designer to design graphics or user interfaces, Export mode makes it easy to export individual assets.

 The app is fast and slick.
 Start creating points and paths, and you’re on your way to creating an illustration.
 The features you expect from a good vector design app (pen tool, node tool, fill tool, live shapes) are all here, and they’ve been made more intuitive for a touchscreen.

 Pigment has a collection of more than 4,000 coloring pages.
-You’ll certainly find something that strikes your fancy, from simple nature drawings to complex mandalas that you can really take your time with.
+You’ll certainly find something that strikes your fancy , as it has everything from simple nature drawings to complex mandalas that you can really take your time with.

 Pigment has two coloring modes.
-If you want, you can tap on a shape and only color in it.
-No matter how much you try, the color won’t bleed outside the selection.
+If you want, you can tap on a shape to only color inside it.
+No matter how inaccurate you are, the color won’t bleed outside the selection.
 If you want a more realistic drawing experience, don’t tap on the shape before you start coloring.

 Download: Pigment (Free, subscription available)